-We have a wide variety of PADI courses you can choose to do; everything from beginner to a professional level and even something for the kids.
+We have a wide variety of PADI courses; everything from beginner to a professional level and even something for the kids.
 All first confined water skills will be done in a pool-like environment, this ensures you feel secure and comfortable while learning the basic skills of scuba diving.
-After your first pool-like confined water sessions we will then take you on a fun dive at one of our many sites.
+After your first confined water sessions we will take you on a fun dive.

 This is the first time your little ones can get a taste of scuba diving.
 This course is designed for ages 8 and up and will last a few hours.
 They will get a chance to become familiar with scuba equipment and the basics of diving.
 After a short pool session they will go into the ocean in shallow water, less than 6 feet.